FeltsAzn/b2broker-test-drf/README.md

 by balance_from - get wallets by amount, where wallet balance greater or equals set balance

 Transaction:
-by wallet_id - get all transactions for specific wallet, by txid - get transaction with specific txid, by amount_from - get transactions, where transaction amount greater or equals set amount
+by txid - get transaction with specific txid, by amount_from - get transactions, where transaction amount greater or equals set amount
 ```